 Can we help you with an adoption proceeding?
-Adoption proceedings are governed by Colorado law.
+Adoption proceedings are governed by Florida law.
 The kinds of cases we handle involving adoptions primarily involve situations involving a step-parent adoption.

 It is always a ground for stepparent adoption if there's been abandonment by the biological parent of parenting time and contact with the child.
 If that exceeds one year in time, those are grounds to raise that would qualify you for a stepparent adoption.
 There's actually two kinds of grounds.
 One is, most common, one is the abandonment, and the other is lack of child support.
 So you could have a child support order entered in a divorce case, and the biological parent doesn't pay child support for a very long time, that could also be ground for a stepparent adoption.